purtuga/SPWidgets/documentation/SPWidgets.SPFilterPanel.md

         {
             CAMLQuery: 'string with query of all columns filters wrapped in an <And> aggregate',
+            URLParams: 'String of items in URL param style',
             filters: {
                 columnInternalName: {
                     matchType: 'Eq',